Pre-Health Education Tracks

 Pre-Nursing

 Pre-nursing programs are typically one to two years in length and are designed to help you get ready to enter a four-year bachelor’s nursing program.
 Students may then enter their bachelor’s program as juniors, depending on their previous education and knowledge.
-Unlike the other pre-health concentrations, pre-nursing prepares you to succeed in an undergraduate nursing program.
 Learners who obtain a bachelor’s degree in nursing may move on to pursue a master’s or doctoral degree in nursing or a related area.
 In most cases, you can expect to take classes in a pre-nursing program that include topics in physiology, chemistry, organic chemistry, anatomy, psychology, and statistics.

 Pre-Nursing Resources